Belizean Spanish

-Belizean Spanish (Spanish: español beliceño) is the dialect of Spanish spoken in Belize.
-It is similar to Caribbean Spanish, Andalusian Spanish, and Canarian Spanish.
-While English is the only official language of Belize, Spanish is the common language of majority (62.8%), wherein 174,000 (52.9% of Belizeans) speak some variety of Spanish as a native language.
-Belizeans of Guatemalan, Honduran, Mexican (including Mexican Mennonites), Nicaraguan, Salvadoran (including Salvadoran Mennonites), and even Cuban descent may speak different dialects of Spanish, but since they grow up in Belize, they adopt the local accent.
+Belizean Spanish (español beliceño) is the dialect of Spanish spoken in Belize.
+It shares similarities with Caribbean Spanish, Andalusian Spanish, and Canarian Spanish.
+However, Belizean people of Guatemalan, Honduran, Mexican (including Mexican Mennonites), Nicaraguan, Salvadoran (including Salvadoran Mennonites), and even Cuban descent may speak different dialects of Spanish, but since they grow up in Belize, they adopt the local accent.

+While English is the only official language of Belize, Spanish is widely spoken in the country.
+In the 2022 census, 199,393 people reported being able to speak Spanish, accounting for 50.2% of the population, making it the second most spoken language in the country after English.
+However, while Spanish is spoken by the majority of people in the northern and western parts of the country, it is spoken by less than half of those in the eastern and southern districts (including Belize City, the country's largest city), where Belizean Creole, English and Mayan languages dominate.